Vocal learning: Non-human primates

 Early research asserted that primate calls are fully formed at an early age in development, yet recently some studies have suggested these calls are modified later in life.
 In 1989, Masataka and Fujita cross-fostered Japanese and rhesus monkeys in the same room and demonstrated that foraging calls were learned directly from their foster mothers, providing evidence of vocal learning.
 However, when another independent group was unable to reproduce these results, Masataka and Fujita's findings were questioned.
-Adding to the evidence against vocal learning in non-human primates is the suggestion that regional differences in calls maybe be attributed to genetic differences between populations and not vocal learning.
+Adding to the evidence against vocal learning in non-human primates is the suggestion that regional differences in calls may be attributed to genetic differences between populations and not vocal learning.

 Other studies argue that non-human primates do have some limited vocal learning ability, demonstrating that they can modify their vocalizations in a limited fashion through laryngeal control and lip movements.
 For example, chimpanzees in both captivity and in the wild have been recorded producing novel sounds to attract attention.
 By puckering their lips and making a vibrating sounds, they can make a "raspberry" call, which has been imitated by both naïve captive and wild individuals.
 There is also evidence of an orangutan learning to whistle by copying a human, an ability previously unseen in the species.
 A cross-fostering experiment with marmosets and macaques showed convergence in pitch and other acoustic features in their supposedly innate calls, demonstrating the ability, albeit limited, for vocal learning.